Legal Framework - Being Aware Care

 Read more: DfE (Feb 2018) The role and responsibilities of the designated teacher for looked after and previously looked after children

-What Are Foster Cares' Roles And Responsibilities?
+What Are Foster Cares' Roles and Responsibilities?

 The Foster Carer is responsible for the child's day-to-day care.
 Foster Caregivers are in charge of the child's physical and emotional requirements, as well as ensuring that they attend the right school, college, or playgroup and that their health needs are satisfied.
 The degree of responsibility will vary depending on the length of time the kid is put with the caregiver, the age of the child, the amount of experience of the Foster Carer, and the level of involvement of the parent in the child's life.
 Foster parents have a significant role as the children in their care's "first educators."